Seminar in Theoretical CS, Winter 2024/25

 - Shared Certificates for Neural Network Verification

-- Marc Fischer, Christian Sprecher, Dimitar I. Dimitrov, Gagandeep Singh, Martin Vechev: Shared Certificates for Neural Network Verification
+- Marc Fischer, Christian Sprecher, Dimitar I. Dimitrov, Gagandeep Singh, Martin Vechev: Shared Certificates for Neural Network Verification, CAV 2022

 - Student: –